DennisRauscher/CarConfig/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Shortcomings
-- Separate repos
+- Separate repos & Dockerfiles
+#### Backend
 - Execute Seed-SQL automatically
+- Use migrations
-- Implement endpoints to manage options
+- Implement endpoints to manage options (full CRUD support)
+#### Frontend
+- UI needs a overhaul to be more responsive and pleasant to look at
+- Use error tokens instead of strings

 <p align="right">(<a href="#readme-top">back to top</a>)</p>